London Pride - RACE HORSE

 2016 chestnut filly by Cityscape (GB) ex Heartsease (GB) (Pursuit Of Love (GB)) - Trained by Jonathan Portman - Horse Racing Trainer

 LONDON PRIDE is a handy sized chestnut three year old filly by second season stallion Cityscape.
 The sire was a Group 1 winner and his best distance was 8f.
 From relatively few mares he had a respectable number of two year old winners in 2017.
 The dam, Heartsease, was trained by Jonathan Portman and placed twice as a three year old over 10f.
 She was extremily green and novicey in her first couple of runs but has shown improvement with each race.
 She now has a handicap mark, having NOT been given one after her third run.
-Jonathan Portman has suggested that we now put her away for the season and bring her back as a 3 year old next year.
-She will come back next season stronger both mentally and physically, we like her and see a spark.
+She has returned from her winter break looking stronger and more mature.
+See below for her race reviews:

 London Pride's Race Reviews

 Stuart Redding's review of London Pride at Kempton 15.10.18